ChnMasterOG/tp78_v2/README-EN.md

         2. Add release firmwares with start address 0x0.

         3. Fixed BUG: Any button that pops up will cause all buttons to pop up.

+- V2.0.12

+        1. Add Game Mode(Improving keyboard performance at the cost of sacrificing some features).

+        2. Change function(RF bootloader jumping) Fn+M to Fn+ESC.